zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs25/doc/index.rst

-**THIS COMMAND WILL FAIL**, give you an error that you are changing the setting for the entire running system, and suggest an alternative "--paritions X" argument to use that modifies only the currently used partition.
+**THIS COMMAND WILL FAIL**, give you an error that you are changing the setting for the entire running system, and suggest an alternative "--partitions X" argument to use that modifies only the currently used partition.
 Run that modified command, then reboot.

 After rebooting, you will notice that your chromebook boots with the